praveendecode/iss-data-warehouse-mongodb-sql-project/README.md

      Step 3 :  Run  Command prompt  with file location path that where you have the  "DataSyncPro.py" file , In CMD do type this command  "streamlit run DataSyncPro.py"  .
 It will open on web browers that what you have eg: Google Chrome

-     Step 4 : Make sure to connect your mongodb atlas and PostgresSQL DBMS  in your local setup , brower  theme should be  in dark
+     Step 4 : Make sure to connect your mongodb atlas and PostgresSQL DBMS  in your local setup .